dargenioa/quokka-marketplace/README.md

 Quokka-Marketplace is a full stack web application that allows users to create listings to sell, and browse other user's listings to potentially purchase.
 Once they have their listing and click purchase the item will be moved to their cart and where the item can be removed from the cart or finalize checkout.
 The user can also edit their own listings and delete it if they so which.
 Doing so will delete the item from appearing in another user's cart.

 ## Installation
+There are many packages to install which can be viewed in the package.json.  please view it and remove any you do not need, then run the following command in your terminal.
 ```bash
 npm i
 ```